 What is 6AMLD?

-The European Union complied with the first Anti-Money Laundering Directive in 1990.
-Under this obligation, organizations must comply with customer due diligence requirements, such as verifying customer identity or reporting suspicious transactions.
-The European Union AML Directives are constantly revised to prevent money laundering risk and updated according to the current AML regulations.
-European Union regulators' main objective is to protect customers and businesses from money laundering and terrorist financing activities.
+Organizations within the European Union have been required to comply with AML regulations since 1990 when the first AML Directive was implemented.
+These regulations include performing customer due diligence, such as verifying customer identity and reporting suspicious transactions.
+The European Union continuously revises and updates its AML Directives to mitigate the risk of money laundering and adhere to current AML regulations.
+The primary goal of European Union regulators is to safeguard customers and businesses from money laundering and terrorist financing.

-The Sixth Anti-Money Laundering Directive (6AMLD), which entered into force on December 3, 2020, will be valid by financial institutions until June 3, 2021.
-6AMLD was created under the leadership of 5AMLD to strengthen existing AML/CTF obligations significantly.
-6AMLD aims to expand AML practices of existing legislation, reinforce and clarify criminal sanctions.
+The 6AMLD was recently enacted on December 3, 2020, and financial institutions are required to adhere to it until June 3, 2021.
+6AMLD was developed under the guidance of 5AMLD to significantly strengthen existing AML/CTF requirements.
+6AMLD aims to broaden the scope of AML practices within existing legislation, as well as reinforce and clarify criminal sanctions.

-In this context, 6AMLD, a European Union regulation, contains more stringent obligations than 5AML Directives.
+As a European Union regulation, 6AMLD imposes more stringent obligations than the previous 5AML Directives.

-The Draft Law, prepared for applying the EU's 6AMLD regime to German Law, aims to achieve a "paradigm shift" in the prosecution of money laundering in Germany.
-More specifically, the crime of money laundering proposed under German Law will also detect any criminal activity revenues.
-This paradigm shift has an essential role in detecting multiple money laundering activities and making deterrence more effective.
+The Draft Law designed to apply the EU's 6AMLD regime to German Law has been developed to bring about a "paradigm shift" in the prosecution of money laundering in Germany.
+By proposing that revenues from any criminal activity should also be detected under the crime of money laundering, the new law aims to detect multiple money laundering activities and make deterrence more effective.

-Financial services firms such as insurance provider organizations are not the main focus of 6AMLD or the Bill of Law.
-However, the German Anti-Money Laundering Draft Act implements the requirements of the EU's current money laundering regime 5AMLD.
-Therefore, the EU is not recommending any changes to the Law.
-However, according to the German Penal Code, the German Anti-Money Laundering Act's money laundering sanction is defined.
-For this reason, financial institutions need to review AML processes and documents to comply with the changes proposed by the new Draft Law.
+Although financial services firms such as insurance providers are not the main focus of 6AMLD or the Bill of Law, the German Anti-Money Laundering Draft Act will implement the requirements of the EU's current money laundering regime 5AMLD.
+While the EU is not recommending any changes to the Law, the German Penal Code defines the money laundering sanction under the German Anti-Money Laundering Act.
+Therefore, financial institutions must review their AML processes and documents to ensure compliance with the proposed changes outlined in the new Draft Law.

 The Impacts of 6AMLD on Regulated Institutions in Germany

-Besides, the crime of money laundering complied with by the German regime includes a criminal framework specifically targeting persons listed as "mandatory organizations" in the GwG.
-According to GwG, the criminal sanction against any money laundering offense is at least three months.
-In comparison, the general penalty imposed within the scope of money laundering has been designated a minimum of 5 years.
-Therefore, the German regime complied with the Draft Law, which contains 6AMLD obligations resulting from shortcomings in the GwG.
+Moreover, the new criminal framework targeting mandatory organizations listed in the GwG has been introduced.
+The criminal sanction against any money laundering offense committed by such entities is at least three months, while the general penalty imposed within the scope of money laundering has been set at a minimum of 5 years.
+Therefore, the German regime has complied with the Draft Law's 6AMLD obligations, which address the shortcomings in the existing GwG.

 How Should Germany Prepare for 6AMLD?

-German Federal Justice Minister Christine Lambrecht argues that law enforcement should be made more effective in fighting organized and severe financial crime.
-It will be easier to detect a money laundering case in the future than it is now.
-Therefore, it is necessary to regulate money laundering crimes more clearly and to broaden criminal obligations.
+German businesses must prepare for the 6AMLD by updating their technological setups and adapting to the new regulations.
+The Draft Law, aimed at applying the EU's 6AMLD regime to German law, seeks to make law enforcement more effective in fighting organized and severe financial crime.
+According to German Federal Justice Minister Christine Lambrecht, the new law will make it easier to detect money laundering cases in the future than it is now.
+Therefore, the law aims to regulate money laundering crimes more clearly and broaden criminal obligations.

-Businesses are obliged to comply with AML/CTF regulations.
-Companies that do not comply with the regulations are subject to certain penal sanctions.
-However, 6AMLD aims to make stronger criminal sanctions against any money laundering and terrorist financing crimes.
-Businesses must be able to act faster against risks and threats.
-The German Government has proved that it has complied with the 6AML Directive in the Draft Law.
-The task for German businesses is to have an updated, technological setup.
-In this way, they will protect their companies from money laundering risks by adapting to the new regulations.
+While businesses are already obliged to comply with AML/CTF regulations, 6AMLD aims to impose stronger criminal sanctions against any money laundering and terrorist financing crimes.
+This means that businesses must be able to act faster against risks and threats.
+The German government has already shown its compliance with the 6AMLD Directive in the Draft Law, and it is now the task of German businesses to take the necessary steps to protect themselves from money laundering risks by updating their technological setups and complying with the new regulations.